zolars1966/RayMarching-SFML/README.md

-# RayMarching-SFML
+# Ray-Marching SFML
-C++ and GLSL with SFML version of Ray-Marching Algorithm (I'm too lazy for explaining this)
+C++ and GLSL with SFML version of Ray Marching Algorithm (I'm too lazy for explaining this)

 # Videos